-10.6.6 Policy ENV5 seeks to protect the identified formal open spaces from development unless equivalent or better provision is provided.
+- 10.6.6 Policy ENV5 seeks to protect the identified formal open spaces from development unless equivalent or better provision is provided. - 10.6.7 Policy ENV6 expects that developers make adequate provision of open and/or recreational space either on the development site or as close as possible to the site.